 MCTs are also well known for their ability to contribute to focus and mental performance, so by adding some coconut oil to a drink in the morning, you may just help improve your mental performance all day!

-It’s also worth adding that coconut oil can be used to alleviate constipation by helping to soften and ease the movement of the stool.
+It’s also worth adding that this oil can be used to alleviate constipation by helping to soften and ease the movement of the stool.

 For anyone struggling in this area, adding coconut oil to your meals or beverages could really help.
 Coconut oil also contains medium-chain triglycerides, which boost your metabolism to stimulate bowel movements.